I am a Zivver admin

 Introduction

-As an organization you want to prevent data leaks and comply with laws and regulations with minimal extra effort for your employees.
-With Zivver, you do this with business rules that ensure that security measures are only applied when necessary.
+As an organization, you want to prevent data leaks and comply with laws and regulations with minimal extra effort for your employees.
+With Zivver, you achieve this through business rules that ensure security measures are only applied when necessary.

 This is done through recommendations and automatic actions based on the content and recipients of a message.
 For example:

-• If a message or attachment is sensitive according to your policy, Zivver ensures that it is secured with encryption and two-factor authentication (2FA).
+- If a message or attachment is sensitive according to your policy, Zivver ensures it is secured with encryption and two-factor authentication (2FA).

-• If there is a risk that an employee sends sensitive information to the wrong person, Zivver helps correct it before the message is sent.
+- If there is a risk that an employee might send sensitive information to the wrong person, Zivver helps correct it before the message is sent.

 Set up business rules

 The business rules are flexible and can be adapted to your policy.
-You can choose from a wide range of standard rules or define your own rules.
-You can also determine what recommendations to employees look like and which automatic actions Zivver takes.
+You can choose from a wide range of standard rules or define your own.
+You can also determine what recommendations to employees will look like and which automatic actions Zivver will take.

-Below we explain which rules there are and how the security level affects the user.
+Below we explain which rules are available and how the security level affects the user.

 Business rules